Middle East attack jolts oil-import dependent Asia

 The attack comes months after Iran threatened to shut down the strait to retaliate against U.S. economic sanctions, which tightened in April when the Trump administration decided to end sanctions exemptions for the five biggest importers of Iranian oil, which included China and U.S. allies South Korea and Japan.

-Japan is the world’s fourth-largest consumer of oil — after the United States, China and India — and relies on the Middle East for 80 percent of its crude oil supply.
-The 2011 Fukushima nuclear disaster led to a dramatic reduction in nuclear power generation and increased imports of natural gas, crude oil, fuel oil and coal.
+Japan is the world’s fourth-largest consumer of oil — after the United States, China and India — and relies on the Middle East for 80% of its crude oil supply.
+The 2011 Fukushima nuclear disaster led to a dramatic reduction in Japanese nuclear power generation and increased imports of natural gas, crude oil, fuel oil and coal.

 In an effort to comply with Washington, Japan says it no longer imports oil from Iran.
 Officials also say Japanese oil companies are abiding by the embargo because they don’t want to be sanctioned.
 But Japan still gets oil from other Middle East nations using the Strait of Hormuz for transport.